When people see my tweets, they often ask “why JoeBugBuster?”

 JoeBugBuster’s postings on Instagram are just a shadow of those on Twitter – But over time, who knows?

 I’ve debated whether I’d switch to BugBuster if the account name became available.
-There’s a lot to be said for shorter Twitter handles, since Twitter limits messages to 140 characters, including account names.
+There was a lot to be said for shorter Twitter handles when Twitter limited messages to 140 characters, including account names.
+That became less of an issue when the limit was doubled to 280 characters, and account names were no longer counted toward the limit in replies.

 However, “Joe” has become part of my personal brand.
 I’d also feel a little “off” if people stopped referring to me as Joe on Twitter.